BhaktiShelke123/Data-exploration-using-EDA/README.md

 ## How to Run
 1. Clone this repository: `git clone https://github.com/YourUsername/Data-exploration-using-EDA.git`
 2. Ensure you have Pandas installed (`pip install pandas`).
-3. Open `DataMining_HW1_Saith_krihna.ipynb` in a Jupyter environment and run the cells.
+3. Open `DataExploration-EDA.ipynb` in a Jupyter environment and run the cells.